Rugby-European Rugby Challenge Cup group stage Fixtures

-Jan 13 (Gracenote) - Fixtures from the European Rugby Challenge Cup Group Stage matches FRIDAY, JANUARY 13 FIXTURES (GMT) Grenoble v Newcastle Falcons (1800) Newport Gwent Dragons v Enisei-STM (1930) Bristol Rugby v Bath Rugby (1945) SATURDAY, JANUARY 14 FIXTURES (GMT) Timisoara Saracens v Stade Francais (1200) Benetton Rugby Treviso v Gloucester Rugby (1400) Harlequins v Edinburgh Rugby (1500) Pau v Cardiff Blues (1730) Brive v Worcester Warriors (2000) SUNDAY, JANUARY 15 FIXTURES (GMT) Ospreys v LOU (1500)
+Jan 9 (Gracenote) - Fixtures from the European Rugby Challenge Cup Group Stage matches THURSDAY, JANUARY 12 FIXTURES (GMT) Aviron Bayonnais v La Rochelle (1945) FRIDAY, JANUARY 13 FIXTURES (GMT) Grenoble v Newcastle Falcons (1800) Newport Gwent Dragons v Enisei-STM (1930) Bristol Rugby v Bath Rugby (1945) SATURDAY, JANUARY 14 FIXTURES (GMT) Timisoara Saracens v Stade Francais (1200) Benetton Rugby Treviso v Gloucester Rugby (1400) Harlequins v Edinburgh Rugby (1500) Pau v Cardiff Blues (1730) Brive v Worcester Warriors (2000) SUNDAY, JANUARY 15 FIXTURES (GMT) Ospreys v LOU (1500)

 LONDON, Jan 24 London Welsh, one of the oldest clubs in English rugby, were kicked out of the second tier Championship on Tuesday after going into liquidation last month.